Tapered Annual Allowance

 The formula for calculating this is:

-Taxable income + employer pension contributions – taxed lump sum death benefits received in current tax year
+Taxable income + employer pension contributions – taxed lump sum death benefits received in the current tax year

 When was the Tapered Annual Allowance introduced?

-Initially, the pension Tapered Annual Allowance applied for those with a threshold income of over £110,000 and adjusted income of over £150,000 but this was raised to today’s limits on 6th April 2020, giving the tapered annual allowance 2022/23 limits of £200,000 and £240,000.
+Initially, the pension Tapered Annual Allowance applied for those with a threshold income of over £110,000 and adjusted income of over £150,000, but this was raised to today’s limits on 6th April 2020, giving the tapered annual allowance 2022/23 limits of £200,000 and £240,000.